jfpalomeque/hand_axes_image_processing/README.md

 # Hand-axes Image Processing & COCO Generator pipeline

-This repository contains utilities and scripts to prepare and process image collections of archaeological artifacts for computer vision workflows.
-Specifically, it was initially developed to work with the Lower Palaeolithic hand-axes / bifaces dataset from the Archaeology Data Service (ADS), when bulk downloading the images and data as explained in this other [repository](repo link).
+This repository shows a technical demo of an automaic pipeline to prepare and process image collections of archaeological artifacts for computer vision workflows.
+Specifically, it was initially developed to work with the Lower Palaeolithic hand-axes / bifaces dataset from the Archaeology Data Service (ADS), when bulk downloading the images and data as explained in this other [repository](https://github.com/jfpalomeque/hand_axes_database_downloader).

  The primary goals are: